 Greyhounds do have some special needs.
 Because greyhounds can reach a high speed very quickly, keeping your greyhound safe means being especially careful about safe and secure environments.

-You should only allow your greyhound off leash in a very secure, full-fenced enclosure.
-Be very mindful of any smaller animals nearby - 'play' time can quickly turn into 'prey' time.
+You should only allow your greyhound off leash in a very secure, full-fenced enclosure, and be very mindful of any smaller animals nearby.